Broker Resources

 Protecting Individuals privacy and the confidentiality of personal information has always been fundamental to the way we do business at MCAN.
 We collect, use, and disclose personal information only in compliance with applicable privacy legislation, and strive to exceed all the privacy standards established by the federal, provincial, and industry authorities in all our dealings with Individuals.

-This Privacy Policy is designed to explain to you what personal information MCAN collects about Individuals, and the use to which MCAN puts that information.
-This policy will also explain how the personal information is kept secure from inappropriate disclosure or use.
+This Policy is designed to explain to you what personal information MCAN collects about Individuals, and the use to which MCAN puts that information.
+This Policy will also explain how the personal information is kept secure from inappropriate disclosure or use.

-Personal Information means information about an identifiable individual.
-It includes an individual’s name, residential address and telephone number, e-mail address, age and gender, personal financial records, identification numbers including their social insurance number, personal health information, and personal references.
+“personal information” means information about an identifiable individual, enabling to identify directly or indirectly that individual.
+It includes, without limitation, an individual’s name, residential address and telephone number, e-mail address, age and gender, personal financial records, identification numbers including their Social Insurance Number (SIN), personal health information, and personal references.

-The Personal Information Protection and Electronic Documents Act (PIPEDA), and similar provincial legislation (currently in British Columbia, Alberta and Quebec) is based on the 10 principles of PIPEDA, to which MCAN must adhere.
+The Personal Information Protection and Electronic Documents Act (PIPEDA), and the substantially similar provincial legislation (currently in British Columbia, Alberta and Quebec), are generally based on 10 principles, to which MCAN must adhere.
 These practices will provide the necessary assurances that personal information obtained and utilized by MCAN will be accurate, held in confidence and be retained in a secure environment.

 The main compliance obligations under PIPEDA include the following privacy principles: